 United Technologies and National Journal conducted another recent poll with far different results.
-It found that 63 percent of Americans believe Obamacare will "make things better" for people who do not have health insurance.
+It found that 63 percent of Americans believe Obamacare will "make things better" for people without health insurance.
 But 59 percent think it will benefit those who are poor.
 (Just one-third of participants responded that it would "make things … worse" for those groups.)

-Curiously, that same poll also determined that broad swaths of Americans—Caucasian ones, especially—are wary as to whether the Affordable Care Act will improve their lives or the lives of people like them.
+Curiously, that same poll also determined that broad swaths of Americans are wary as to whether the Affordable Care Act will improve their lives.
 (49 percent said they thought it would make things worse for "people like you and your family," while 33 percent said it would make things better.)

 One last result that's sure to be worth sharing revolves around nearly 60 percent of the Kaiser poll's respondents saying that the law hasn't impacted them personally.
 Still, more people indicated they had been hurt (25 percent) by Obamacare than helped by it (16 percent), which adds yet another wrinkle to this contentious topic.